qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 https://github.com/mridulsar/DurrHoyerLibrary.

 ## The Dürr–Høyer Algorithm
+The Dürr–Høyer Algorithm was originally proposed in ''A quantum algorithm for finding the minimum ∗":[(1)], where it was called the 'Quantum Minimum Searching Algorithm'.
-A brief introduction to the Dürr–Høyer Algorithm can be derived from the Quantum Minimum Searching Algorithm outlined in 'A quantum algorithm for finding the minimum' as summarized below.
-If you would like to read the paper in all of its glory, there is a link here:[(1)].
+I'll summarize the main result below in case you don't have time to read the paper in all of its glory.

 1. Choose an integer (y) uniformly at random between 0...N-1, where N = flattened table length